 Soviet nuclear tests were claimed to be irrefutable evidence of an

-- There are many UFO reports, but hundreds of badly documented
+- There have been many UFO reports, but hundreds of badly

-cases are less useful than a single, thoroughly documented case.
+documented cases are less useful than a single, thoroughly documented

 Only a minority involve photographs.
 We will show a number of UFO